skberkeley/CNLDocs/docs/tutorial.md

 tool = hilt.Tool('demo')

 def modify_table():
+    # Use a TextComponent to show a message to the user
     hilt.TextComponent("Modifying a table")

     if tool.user_input_received():
         try:
+            # Try to the delete the table named "newTable"
             del tool.tables["newTable"]
         except KeyError:
+            # If the table doesn't exist, create it
             df = pd.DataFrame([["Oski", "Bear", 1000], ["Carol", "Christ", 2000]], columns=["First Name", "Last Name", "Age"])
             tool.tables["newTable"] = df

+        # Use show_results to display whether the table exists to the user
         hilt.results.show_results(("newTable" in tool.tables, "newTable table exists: "))

 tool.add_stage('modify_table', modify_table)